ProjectPythia/unstructured-grid-viz-cookbook/_sources/README.md

 ## Structure

-This cookbook is split up into three chapters that provide a detailed overview of how to use UXarray to work with and visualuze unstructured grid datasets:
+This cookbook is split up into a few chapters that provide a detailed overview of how to use UXarray to work with and visualize unstructured grid datasets:

 **1. Introduction to UXarray & Unstructured Grids**

+Here we cover what unstructured grids are and how they are different than structured grids as well as whay UXarray could play a significant role in unstructured grid visualization.

 **2. Methods & Libraries for Unstructured Grid Visualization**

+In this chapter, we briefly introduce plotting libraries and their specific technologies as well as rendering techniques that could be used for unstructured grid plotting and are used as part of UXarray.

 **3. UXarray Visualization**

+Several visualization cases and examples that can be realized using UXarray are provided in this chapter; grid topology plots, polygons, points, to name a few.
+Also in this section, the usage of UXarray plotting API and a discussion of visualization at scale are also provided.

 ## Running the Notebooks